Name of the Spanish language: Usage and misconceptions abroad

 Some philologists use "Castilian" only for the language spoken in Castile during the Middle Ages and state that it is preferable to use "Spanish" for its modern form.
 The dialect of Spanish spoken in northern parts of modern Castile may also be called "Castilian."
 It differs from those of other regions of Spain (Andalusia for example); the Castilian dialect is conventionally considered in Spain to be the same as Standard Spanish.

 Another use of Castilian in English is to distinguish between the Standard Spanish of the Iberian Peninsula and regional dialects.
 As noted above, the distinction is made to some extent in Spanish but not as far as some English-speakers go; for example, websites with language selection screens give the choice between Castilian Spanish and Latin American Spanish, among other languages.

 In the Americas, where Spanish is the native language of 20 countries, usage of castellano and español is sometimes reversed to refer to another nation.
 For example, a Peruvian talking about a Uruguayan might say, Yo hablo en español peruano, él habla en español uruguayo, pero los dos hablamos castellano ("I speak Peruvian Spanish, he speaks Uruguayan Spanish, but we both speak Castilian").
-That usage comes from the historical association of español with the language that was brought to America by conquistadores and was later transformed in each nation through daily usage, with castellano as the basis for all variants.
+That usage comes from the historical association of español with the language that was brought to the Americas by conquistadores and was later transformed in each nation through daily usage, with castellano as the basis for all variants.